 What Are You Going to Do for Me?

+Good Friday day arrived.
+I attended the Liturgy with a completely passive attitude.
+The moment came when all those who were in the church lined up in the central aisle of the church for the Adoration of the Cross.
+I saw that some genuflected and then kissed the feet of Jesus nailed to the Cross.
+It was the first time I saw something like that.
+I also got in line, not moved by any pious or fervent impulse.
+I just did it because it's what I had to do.
+When it was my turn, I got on my knees and kissed Jesus' feet.
 That simple event lasted only ten seconds.
 To kiss the Cross—something that seemed so insignificant—had such a strong impact on me.
 Tertullian once wrote: "There is nothing which leaves the minds of men so amazed as the simplicity of the divine actions which they see performed and the magnificence of the effects that follow."
 I do not know how to explain exactly what happened.
 I did not see the choirs of angels or a white dove come down from the ceiling and descend on me, but I had the certainty that the Lord was on the Cross, for me.
-And along with that conviction, I felt a great sorrow, similar to what I had experienced when I was little and prayed the Via Crucis.
+And along with that conviction, I felt a great sorrow, similar to what I had experienced when I was little and prayed the Stations of the Cross.
 When I returned to my pew, I already had imprinted in me something that was not there before.
-I started crying, and crying, and crying... but I was the cool girl... and yet, I could not stop crying.
-God clearly showed me that He had died for me and that I had to give Him something.
-And that something was not just a "Hail Mary," a Mass, or a small commitment.
-It was my life.
+I had to do something for Him Who had given his life for me.

 I Want You to Live Like Them